callumhackett/callumhackett.github.io/_posts/2025-06-04-about-the-diary.md

 The reader may share a feeling with me that it seems prudent to keep a diary, though, in my case, I have not been able to settle upon a theme for such a thing, for the most obvious one --- myself --- holds little interest for me (which is not to say that I do not ruminate or introspect, for I do these in excess, but rather that I should not like to reify these habits by sitting down to them with pen and paper).
 {:.initialised}

-But the perceptive reader will have concluded that I must have devised an answer to this conundrum, for here before them is a diary entry.
-However, I cannot reveal my answer except circumscriptively, by relating how it was inspired by Freud's description of free association in [*The Interpretation of Dreams*](https://www.gutenberg.org/ebooks/66048){:target="_blank"} (1899):
+But the perceptive reader will have already concluded that I must have devised an answer to this conundrum, for here before them is a diary entry.
+However, I cannot reveal my answer except circumscriptively, by relating how it was inspired by Freud's establishment of free association in [*The Interpretation of Dreams*](https://www.gutenberg.org/ebooks/66048){:target="_blank"} (1899):

 <!--more-->